 Reasons for termination of pregnancy

-The choice to have an abortion can be made for many reasons, including:
+The choice to have an abortion is a deeply personal decision that can be made for many reasons, including:

-In situations such as an ectopic pregnancy where continuing the pregnancy poses a high risk to the mother's physical or mental health.
+In situations such as an ectopic pregnancy, where continuing the pregnancy poses a high risk to the mother's physical or mental health, or when there are serious maternal medical conditions that could be worsened by pregnancy.

 If the foetus has any serious abnormalities or conditions that may have an adverse effect on its survival after birth.

-Situations where the pregnancy is unwanted and has resulted from an undesired situation, such as sexual assault.
+If the pregnancy is unwanted and the result of an undesirable situation, such as sexual assault, TOP may be the appropriate treatment.

 Other personal or familial circumstances that make carrying the pregnancy to term untenable.